-Inform us of PhoneGPS information that dataId is 2.
+Retrieve PhoneGPS information of which datald is 2.
 (Always the lowest [ContextModel] only have Index.
-"Get" Query containing index doesn't use to if-clause(a conditional sentence))

-'''
+Only "Get" query can contain index, not "if" statement(a conditional sentence)).

-Subscribe Device if Device.CallStatus.callername = "lee" and Device.type =
+Subscribe Device if Device.CallStatus.callername = "lee" and Device.type = "TV"

-"TV"

-'''

-When callername is "lee" and type is "TV", inform us of Device's information
+When callername is "lee" and type is "TV", notify Device information

-'''

 Subscribe Device.TVZipcode if Device.TVZipcode.value != "null" and Device.dataId = 3

-'''